datanav/docs/getting-started.rst

 First things first, we need to decice which IDE (integrated development environment) you want to use.
 In this exercise we will use *Pycharm*, but there are various other options so if you are currently using another one, that is not a problem.

 You are now ready to create the microservice.
 We will generate a folder and a couple of files that a microservice always need to run.
 Firstly we need to create a **Dockerfile**.
 A `Dockerfile <https://docs.docker.com/develop/develop-images/dockerfile_best-practices/>`__ is a text file that Docker reads in from top to bottom.
 It contains instructions which informs Docker *how* the Docker image should get built.
-To read more about Docker, Docker image, Docker build, it is helpful to browse the `Docer documentation <https://docs.docker.com>`__ .
+To read more about Docker, Docker image, Docker build, it is helpful to browse the `Docker documentation <https://docs.docker.com>`__ .
 In addition we need to generate the actual program which is stored in a python file (.py).

 This is the program that actually runs inside Sesam and tells the system that it is connected to what needs to be done.
 In this example, it only sends 3 entities with embedded order data.
 In other cases, the MS must contain authentication to the system (eg basic auth or sql database), or in some cases we have to extract the data in the correct format (such as retrieving OData).
 All of these .py files (must not be .py, these are only python programs.
 It could have been .java for java programs, for example) are the "programs" that are running.